When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Wheels and tyres

 The wheels and tyres used on the Voyager Pro look like the same ones used on my version.
-I have not had a puncture yet, and the Kenda’s have reasonable grip on and off the road.
-Despite riding off-road the wheels have remained tru.
+I have not had a puncture yet, and the Kenda’s have a reasonable grip on and off the road.
+Despite riding off-road the wheels have remained true.

 Finishing kit and accessories

-On paper, the new Eskute Voyager Pro looks like it could be a front runner for the best value mid-drive electric mountain bike currently available.
+On paper, the new Eskute Voyager Pro looks like it could be a front-runner best value mid-drive electric mountain bike currently available.
 Priced at a very reasonable £1549, the Voyager Pro is a substantially cheaper option than something like a Cube Reaction Hybrid or even a Decathlon E-ST900.
-If you’re not bothered about buying a lesser-known brand then there’s big savings to be made.
+If you’re not bothered about buying a lesser-known brand then there are big savings to be made.

 Having a generous 540Wh of battery power should ensure a decent range and the Samsung lithium cells are considered high-quality and are used on more expensive e-bikes.

-All in all I think the Eskute Voyager Pro should be a winner.
-I’ll see if I can get my hands on one for a full test in the near future.
+All in all I think, the Eskute Voyager Pro should be a winner.
+I’ll see if I can get my hands on one for a full test shortly.